yakconsulting/spidersoftdev.github.io/content/posts/2023-08-05-docker-mysql-import-file.md

 date: 2023-08-04T10:06:56+00:00
 url: /2023/docker-mysql-import-file/
 thumbnail: images/2010/12/mysql_logo.jpg
+description: Generate SEO meta description tag Restore MySQL databases easily and quickly without installing MySQL on your computer using a simple Bash script with Docker.
+Our script pulls the latest MySQL image, creates a new container, sets up the database, imports the SQL file, and cleans up automatically.
+No more overcharges or billing disputes - all payments to SpiderSoft are non-refundable except during the money back period.
+Disputes must be reported within 60 days.
+Try it out today!

 categories:
   - DevOps
 tags:
   - mysql
   - docker
-description: Generate SEO meta description tag: Restore MySQL databases easily and quickly without installing MySQL on your computer using a simple Bash script with Docker.
-Our script pulls the latest MySQL image, creates a new container, sets up the database, imports the SQL file, and cleans up after itself.
-Try it out today!
 ---

 I need quick and easy way to restore some of my MySQL databases from sql files.
 I don't want to install MySQL on my machine, so I decided to use Docker.
 I created a simple bash script that will do all the work for me.